Full name Evin Lewis

 Born December 27, 1991, Port of Spain, Trinidad

-Major teams West Indies, Barisal Bulls, Dhaka Dynamites, Mumbai Indians, St Kitts and Nevis Patriots, Trinidad & Tobago, Trinidad & Tobago Red Steel, Vancouver Knights, West Indies Under-19s
+Major teams West Indies, Barisal Bulls, Comilla Victorians, Dhaka Dynamites, Karnataka Tuskers, Mumbai Indians, Punjabi Legends, St Kitts and Nevis Patriots, Trinidad & Tobago, Trinidad & Tobago Red Steel, Vancouver Knights, West Indies A, West Indies Cricket Board President's XI, West Indies Under-19s

 Playing role Opening batsman